-Sarah Sanders Deserves ‘Lifetime Achievement Oscar for Lying,’ Says Sam Donaldson
+Sarah Sanders Deserves ‘Lifetime Achievement Oscar For Lying,’ Says Sam Donaldson

 — HuffPost (@HuffPost) April 27, 2019

-Donaldson’s comments were made in response to a claim by Trump that he is “the most transparent president ever” even as he openly opposes congressional oversight in the form of subpoenas and requests for documents related to the Trump administration and Trump personally.
+Donaldson’s comments were made in response to a claim by Trump that he is “the most transparent president ever,” even as he openly opposes congressional oversight in the form of subpoenas and requests for documents related to the Trump administration and Trump personally.

-Currently the president is navigating a number of demands for documents and testimony following the release of Special Counsel Robert Mueller’s redacted report on his investigation into Russian meddling in the 2016 election.
+Currently, the president is navigating a number of demands for documents and testimony following the release of Special Counsel Robert Mueller’s redacted report on his investigation into Russian meddling in the 2016 election.
 As a result, Congress has issued subpoenas for Trump’s financial information, demanded information about how White House security clearances were issued early in the administration, and questioned the addition of a citizenship question to the 2020 census, to say nothing of congressional demands for a complete and unreacted version of the Mueller report itself.